Frequently Asked Questions

 What are the admission requirements to apply to the Schulich Dentistry DDS Program?

-To be eligible to apply to the DDS Program, applicants must meet ALL of the following academic admission requirements*:
+To be eligible for consideration, applicants must meet ALL of the following academic admission requirements*:

-• Have completed, or be in the final year of, a program leading to a four-year undergraduate degree at a recognized university.
+• Have completed, or be in the final year of, a program leading to a 4-year undergraduate degree at a recognized university.

 • All undergraduate degree requirements must be completed and the degree conferred by June 30 of the academic year in which application is being made.